Furyfree/Compute-cluster/README.md

 The frontend will be available at:
 - http://localhost:3000

+Note: If you're accessing services running on the app-server LXC container in Proxmox, remember to set up SSH tunneling as described in the Docker section above.

 ## Deployment

 The project is containerized using Docker to ensure consistent deployment across environments: